micbay/RaceTimerAndController/README.md

   // Must call this function every loop to keep song playing updatePlayRtttl();
-  // to stop an song in process use the stop function stopPlayRtttl();
+  // to stop a song in process use the stop function stopPlayRtttl();

   --- other code ---